 Employers sometimes award retention bonuses to employees when there are very specific circumstances (such as a merger or acquisition) or when the company or department needs to complete an important project.
 Employers award these bonuses to provide continuity when there is a lack of certainty with respect to an employee’s ongoing employment.
 A retention bonus encourages the employee to remain with the company until a certain date to ensure that they can continue their involvement in organizational priorities.

-Employers may award holiday bonuses to employees during Christmas, New Year's Eve, annual events and other occasions.
-The actual bonus could be cash or a gift, depending on the employer's usual practices and preferences.
+Employers may award holiday bonuses to employees at the end of the year during annual events and other occasions.
+The actual bonus could be cash or a gift, depending on the employer’s usual practices and preferences.

 However, if a holiday bonus becomes a standard and expected practice, it can be viewed as nondiscretionary and become contractual.
 A holiday bonus becomes nondiscretionary if the giving of the bonus meets these criteria:

 Employers should keep the bonus structure and process consistent, especially if they have already explained and established how they will calculate and pay out discretionary bonuses.
 It’s best to simplify the process of calculating discretionary bonuses and overtime pay.

 The employer should budget for the total amount of discretionary bonuses that can be awarded in any given period.
 This can involve creating a funding pool and the range of amounts that can be allocated to employees after a certain performance period.